-BTFA requests a \$500,000 increase to establish a Trust Operation Management function in Trust Operations.
-This increase will fund dedicated personnel to coordinate efforts among the various programs under Trust Operations.
-The dedicated resource will allow for enhanced continuity in program delivery to Tribes and beneficiaries.
+The 2023 budget requests \$510,000 to establish a Trust Operations Management function within Trust Operations.
+This amount will fund a Principal Deputy Bureau Director for Trust Operations and dedicated personnel to coordinate efforts among the various programs under Trust Operations.
+The dedicated resource will allow for enhanced continuity in program delivery to Tribes and BTFA program beneficiaries.

 The budget requests \$22.9 million for Business Management, which includes BTFA's communication, policy, and training functions and its budget, finance, and administration entities.
 This amount includes \$9.7 million for DOI's Office of Hearings and Appeals and the Office of the Solicitor for litigation support.
-The budget provides \$6.3 million for the Office of Strategic Oversight and Planning, which oversees and evaluates the Indian fiduciary trust programs and manages a comprehensive system of internal controls of BTFA operations, and the BTFA Strategic Planning and Project Management Office.
+The budget provides \$6.5 million for the Office of Strategic Oversight and Planning, which oversees and evaluates the Indian fiduciary trust programs and manages a comprehensive system of internal controls for BTFA operations and the BTFA Strategic Planning and Project Management Office.
+These functions are integral to BTFA accomplishing its unique mission and do not duplicate those of elsewhere in the Department.